bin3xish477/cybersecurity/Phishing/Gophish/README.md

 ### Prequisites
 1. An email account.
 I like using [Protonmail](https://protonmail.com/) since it's easy to create and destroy.
 2. An SMTP server.
-I'll be using [ElasticMail](https://elasticemail.com/) since it's free and easy to setup.
-You can obviously use the SMTP provided by what email service you use (Gmail, Office, etc).
+I'll be using PostFix.
 3. Download and install [Terraform](https://www.terraform.io/downloads.html)

 ### Run